-- 1. The President of the Judicial District Bar shall name an Administrator of these regulations in each county within the judicial district, who may be a member of the Committee on Indigent Appointments or an officer of the Judicial District Bar or the County Bar Association. - 2.
+- 1. The President of the Pender County Bar shall name an Administrator of these regulations who may be a member of the Committee on Indigent Appointments or an officer of the County Bar Association. - 2.
 The Administrator shall file and keep current these regulations for the assignment of counsel with the Clerk of Superior Court in the county.

-3. The Clerk of Superior Court in each county within the Judicial District shall keep a record of all counsel in the county eligible for appointment under these regulations, as provided in Article IV below, and a permanent record of all appointments made in the county.
+3. The Clerk of Superior Court shall keep a record of all counsel in the county eligible for appointment under these regulations, as provided in Article IV below, and a permanent record of all appointments made in the county.